smostovoy/active_model_presenter/README.md

 3. Collections are compatible with paginators like `will_paginate` and `kaminari` gems.

 ## Benefits:
-1. Presenters (serializers) can be an additional layer for a view/frontend/api-related logic
+1. Presenters (serializers) can be an additional encapsulation layer for a view/frontend/api-related logic
-2. View layer will not make DB queries.
-Data goes in 1 direction, like in API -> Frontend SPA app.
+2. Unidirectional data flow -  DB queries will not happen from a View layer (it means caching a view will not make much sense)
 3. Easy caching - just add `cache: true` in your serializer.
-(Read AMS docs on this)
+(Read AMS docs for more info)
 4. Better testing - it's possible to unit-test a Presenter and check all attributes
-5. DRY - Same as Service Object they allow you to keep domain-related logic in 1 place
+5. DRY - Same as Service Objects they allow you to keep domain-related logic in 1 place and have an easy access to it
 6. AMS serializers already support `has_many`, `belongs_to` and inheritance
 7. Everything is calculated only once.
 So you don't need to write memoizations like this:
     ```ruby